We are thrilled to announce the latest release of our Isolator++, which in addition to Windows, is now also available for Linux.

 Writing unit tests in C++ has always been difficult.
-Following the success of our Windows mocking and isolation framework for C and C++, we’re thrilled to help Linux developers ensure code integrity and fight legacy code with a single multi-platform solution.
+Following the success of our Windows mocking and isolation framework for C++, we’re thrilled to help Linux developers ensure code integrity and fight legacy code with a single multi-platform solution.

 C++ is horrible

 Even if Linus Torvalds says that “C++ is horrible”, we respectfully disagree.
 As one of the most popular programming languages, used for embedded development, many mission-critical applications are developed in C++.
 Yet, because they have been developed over time, by multiple teams, and have such significant life-and-death applications, it’s both incredibly difficult to test them (especially in isolation) and yet so critical.

 Isolator++ for Windows and Linux includes all the features and enables mocking of any C++ code.